Haaga-Helia-SOF003AS3A/documentation/materials/TheoryAndExercisesMd/5security/SP5-SpringSecurity.md

 ```

 <!-- Slide number: 19 -->
-# Inserting Demo User to Database
+## Inserting Demo Users to Database
 5. Create some demo users to your database in `CommandLineRunner`. **Hint:** You can use Bcrypt calculators to create hashed passwords.

 ```java